 God has a certain gravity.
 One of my high school science teachers (a dear woman, but perhaps mis-placed…) told us that any metal object we lost would eventually find its way to the magnetic North Pole.
-I imagined explorers on dog-sleds coming upon a huge pile of watches, bolts, matchbox cars, and pocket knives.
+I imagined explorers on dog-sleds coming upon a huge pile of watches, bolts, matchbox cars, and pocket knives like this Mini Katana.
 All of creation emanated from and is sustained by the mind of the Creator.
 We have perverted many things, but He is drawing it all back towards Himself for the great re-making.

 All of these rituals are piling up around Him like offerings at an altar.